saxx0n/ansible/README.md

 - configure_proxmox.yml
    - This playbook should be run against a proxmox server (was tested against 8.1).
    - Fully idempotent.
+- patch_os.yml
+  - This playbook will patch a Debian/RHEL system and reboot as needed
+  - Fully idempotent

 Roles:
 - configure_aap